 Creating Highly Customised and Innovative Tubing Solutions Using Braid Reinforcement

 As the above section demonstrates, there is more than one type of braid reinforcement method that can be used in the design of your new medical device.
-There are also multiple design approaches that can be used to achieve the required performance characteristics for the braid reinforced tubing.
+There are also multiple design approaches that can be used to achieve the required performance characteristics for the braid-reinforced tubing.

 It is not always necessary to pick one over another either, as it is often possible to combine different design approaches along the length of the shaft.
 For example, changing the braid pattern along the length of the shaft will alter the stiffness, increasing or decreasing flexibility at various points.

-In other words, braid reinforced tubing makes it possible to create highly innovative catheter technologies and minimally invasive medical devices.
+In other words, braid-reinforced tubing makes it possible to create highly innovative catheter technologies and minimally invasive medical devices.

 The Importance of Knowledge and Experience

-It is also beneficial to highlight the importance of knowledge and experience when it comes to the design of braid reinforced tubing.
+It is also beneficial to highlight the importance of knowledge and experience when it comes to the design of braid-reinforced tubing.

 Knowledge and advanced expertise are both invaluable during the design process.
-They will help you achieve your goals, while pushing the boundaries of catheter and medical device product design.
+They will help you achieve your goals while pushing the boundaries of catheter and medical device product design.

-At Arrotek, we have extensive knowledge, experience, and expertise in the design and manufacture of braid reinforced tubing for a range of applications, including highly innovative catheter devices.
-We also have an in-house Steeger braiding machine that we use for full-scale manufacturing of medical devices and the production of prototypes during the design process.
+At Arrotek, we have extensive knowledge, experience, and expertise in the design and manufacture of braid-reinforced tubing for a range of applications, including highly innovative catheter devices.
+We also have an in-house Steeger braiding machine that we use for the full-scale manufacturing of medical devices and the production of prototypes during the design process.
+To speak to one of our engineers about braid-reinforced tubing or any other aspect of your medical device product idea, please get in touch.